 I am not sure of this recipe’s origin, but many thanks to whomever invented it.
-It’s the perfect pie for blackberry season.
+Blackberry Oatmeal Pie is the perfect pie for blackberry season.

 This easy dessert seems to be a cross between oatmeal pie (which I believe, is Amish) and cobbler.
 The filling has just the right amount of sweetness.
 I served this about 2 hours after it had cooled and it held together fairly well.
 It will probably hold together even better after it’s been chilled.